volodymyrhudyma/blog/content/blog/the-limitations-and-security-of-localstorage-in-javascript.md

 ---
-title: The Limitations and Security of LocalStorage in JavaScript
+title: The Limitations And Security Of LocalStorage In JavaScript
 tag:
   - JavaScript
 promote: false